1. The Captain is Always Right.

 One of the prime reasons a seaman chooses to work on board is because of the high pay it offers.
 The money is for his family back home so they may live the life he imagined.

 Seafaring is one of the best jobs out there that gives thousands of dollars which is also more than enough to make a living.
 The extra cash you make here can be possibly used for pursuits of other income streams.
-Start doing some extra curricular activities when you are on vacation.
-This enables you to not get stuck working on board and complaining here until 65 years old.

 9. Every Seaman Must Do Their Job Well.

 The main reason why you should do your job well is because this is the bread and butter for you and your family.
-People will notice the kind of work you make.
+People will notice the kind of work you do.
 They will know the quality of it as well as the initiatives you made to get the job done.

 This is very important for two reasons.
 One is your reputation and this is important for every seaman.
-The crew on board will have confidence on your ability.
+The crew on board will have confidence in your ability.
 News like this spreads to other ships and the office as well.
 Naysayers will find it difficult to spread lies about you too.
-Second is promotion.
-You are more likely to be promoted if you know the job.
-We are here for the money and this is actually a pay raise.

 10. Be Friends with everyone including the Galley Department.